imtiaztee/D-LIA/README.md

-This repository has been created for experimenting the D-LIA scheme proposed in "D-LIA: dynamic congestion control algorithm for MPTCP" in Linux Kernel. ***The article has been submitted for review in ELECTRONICS.***
+This repository has been created for experimenting the D-LIA scheme proposed in "D-LIA: dynamic congestion control algorithm for MPTCP" in Linux Kernel. ***The article has been submitted for review in ICT Express***

 **#Instructions:** <br />